England Squash Code of Conduct

 6.4.4. teach children that honest effort and teamwork are as important as victory or individual performances;

-6.4.5. appreciate good performances and skilful play by all players;
+6.4.5. appreciate good performances, skilful play and effort by all players;

 6.4.6. show an appreciation for volunteer coaches and administrators;